Chapter 12: oving Forward

 The daikon’s brows furrowed as he told the story.

 Am I the cause of this?
-Did humiliating Greysun bring what followed?
+Did my taunting Greysun bring what followed?

 They talked until dinner, exchanging tales of woe and accounts of the growing movement of J’shua.